 "Hungry Hill" - the Highest of the "Caha mountains" in Beara and has a 60 meter high waterfall flowing down its seaward side.

-The Dzogchen Beara Meditation Center with weekly meditations are only a few miles west of CTB - people come from all over Europe, USA to visit there.
+The Dzogchen Beara Meditation Center with weekly meditations are only a few miles west of Castletownbere - people come from all over Europe, USA to visit there.

 Looking for Castletownbere Hotel accommodation check the local The Beara Coast Hotel, Castletownbere, Ireland